 What can I write about choux pastry that I haven’t already written before?
 Well not a lot really, by now you probably all know that my absolute favourite, go to choux pastry recipe is Edd Kimber‘s recipe from .
 It is foolproof and has never failed me yet, as long as I follow the recipe to the letter.

-So I have used that tried and tested recipe again here for these hazelnut praline choux buns, the only difference this time is that I piped the choux into silicone moulds and then froze the pastry before cooking it.
+So I have used that tried and tested recipe again here for these hazelnut praline choux buns, the only difference this time is that I piped the choux into and then froze the pastry before cooking it.
 It helped create the perfect shape for these choux buns – I don’t know if you have trouble piping choux, but I’ve never been able to create those perfect eclairs you see in patisseries like Fauchon.

 This is the perfect solution, beautifully round choux that you cook from frozen and top with a little disc of craquelin to give crunch and help it retain its shape.
 Some of the choux are rectangular because I am just one woman with a normal kitchen that has limited space and budget, so I only have one semi-sphere silicone mould, so some of them had to be rectangular to use up the choux, that’s just the way it is.

 The decision to fill these choux buns with hazelnut praline mousseline was simply due to the fact that Tariette very kindly sent me some of their delicious hazelnut praline spread.
 I am going to make a very bold statement here and say this stuff is more addictive than Nutella or Lotus biscuit spread/biscoff.

 This stuff is the most delicious, sweet nutty treat you’ll ever try.
 It is however highly calorific (600 cals per 100g)!, so I don’t advise sitting alone and eating it by the spoonful – this paste is part of the reason the Paris-Brest is one of the most calorific desserts, used to fuel those cyclists on their race.